microsoft/archived-confidential-sidecar-containers/examples/encfs/README.md

 `azcopy copy --blob-type=PageBlob ./generatefs/encfs.img 'https://<storage-container-uri>.blob.core.windows.net/private-container/encfs.img?<SAS_token_to_container_with_write_create_read_permissions>`

 ### Security policy generation
 Deploying a confidential container group requires generating a security policy that restricts what containers can run within the container group.
-There is an az tool available for generation of policies.
+There is an az tool available for generating policies.
+See [here](https://github.com/Azure/azure-cli-extensions/tree/main/src/confcom/azext_confcom#microsoft-azure-cli-confcom-extension-examples) for installing Azure `confcom` CLI extension.

-`az extension add –source https://acccliazext.blob.core.windows.net/confcom/confcom-<latest-version>-py3-none-any.whl -y`
+The ARM template can be used directly to generate a security policy.
+The following command generates a security policy and automatically injects it into the template.

-`az confcom acipolicygen -i policy-in.json -s policy-out.json -orp`
+    `az confcom acipolicygen -a aci-arm-template.json`

-The policy-input file includes two entries: (i) encrypted filesystem sidecar container which whitelists the /encfs.sh as entry point command and the environment variable *EncfsSideCarArgs* used by the script, and (ii) an application container which whitelists a while loop command as entry point command.
+The ARM template file file includes two entries: (i) encrypted filesystem sidecar container which whitelists the /encfs.sh as entry point command and the environment variable *EncfsSideCarArgs* used by the script, and (ii) an application container which whitelists a while loop command as entry point command.
+NOTE: the current image used in the ARM template is built upon commit id a82b530.

 ### Import encryption key
 The user needs to instantiate an Azure Key Vault resource that supports storing keys in an HSM: a [Premium vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) or an [MHSM resource](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/overview).
 For the former, the user needs to assign